You are listening to the Sean Hannity Radio Show Podcast.

 Hey, thank you for taking my call.

-I just want to say, Pence did an amazing job last night.
+I just want to say Pence did an amazing job last night.

-You know what was the uh probably one of the most underreported moments in the campaign was towards the end of the debate and the debate last night it was one of the underreported ones and it's when he said yeah he said that but he's like not a seasoned hack politician like you and Hillary.
+You know what was probably one of the most underreported moments in the campaign was towards the end of the debate last night.

-So yeah he's gonna misspeak a little bit but the fundamentals of what we're proposing is going to save the country.
+But the fundamentals of what we're proposing is going to save the country.

-I mean that is so deep and so profound.
+I mean, that is so deep and so profound.

 That's your ticket.

-If you want people that are authentic but have the right principles and the right ideas on recognizing radical Islam on not raising taxes and and destroying the economy and pushing more businesses out of the country that would eliminate Obamacare and and you know it's just what do you want?
+If you want people that are authentic but have the right principles and the right ideas on recognizing radical Islam, on not raising taxes and destroying the economy and pushing more businesses out of the country that would eliminate Obamacare.

-There's a choice choice choice election.
+There's a choice, choice, choice election.

-Anyway so uh I think it's pretty simple.
+Anyway, so I think it's pretty simple.

-All right man thank you.
+All right, man, thank you.

 They have neighborhoods that are going to be bulldozed to consolidate services that they can no longer afford to give taxpayers.